rancher/docs/content/rancher/v2.6/en/cluster-admin/editing-clusters/aks-config-reference/_index.md

 # Changes in v2.6

-- Support for node pools
+- Support for adding more than one node pool
 - Support for private clusters
 - Enabled autoscaling node pools
 - The AKS permissions are now configured in cloud credentials